WordPress/openverse/documentation/reference/decision_making/process_description.md

 problem that lead them down the wrong path.
 Working together as a team, all the participants are tasked with deciding whether a solution is feasible and finding ways to resolve blockers.

+The suggested time span for the decision round is shorter for two reasons:

+1. To encourage front-loading discussion during the clarification round
+1. To acknowledge that the goal of the decision round is to decide whether the proposal can be implemented and iterated on or whether it has blockers

+The decision round isn't necessarily another discussion round, aside from deliberating about whether certain problems are blockers or not.
+Three days is the suggested span because it allows time for at least one back and forth between author and reviewers to decide whether problems are blockers.
+Further discussion about the problems should continue during the subsequent revision round between the person who identified the blocker and the proposal author.

 ### Continued Revision Round